he was one of the world’s great mathematicians.

-he was one of the world ’s great mathematicians.
-Despite starting out as a relatively unknown Indian clerk, he burst into the world of mathematics like a thunderstorm, changing the future of math and securing his place in history before dying suddenly of tuberculosis at the young age of 33.
+Despite starting as a relatively unknown Indian clerk, he burst into the world of mathematics like a thunderstorm, changing the future of math and securing his place in history before dying suddenly of tuberculosis at the young age of 33.

 Do you know National Mathamatic day ( 22 December) Is celebrated in his memory?

 Ramanujan was born in a poor Brahmin family on 22nd December 1887 at Erode in Tanjore district of Madras state.

 His father Srinivasan Ayyangar was an accountant of a cloth merchant at Kumbka Konam while his mother, Komalammal was the daughter of a petty official (Amin) in the district of Munsif ’Court at Erode.

 From an early age, he was interested in mathematics and showed signs that he was extraordinarily gifted.